 |My last moment as a pregnant woman, ever!|

 |Ready to roll!!|

 The cardiologist had warned us that our daughter could come out blue because of her heart issue.
 We were mortified.
 I prayed and prayed for her to be OK.
 The NICU team was ready for her and were on stand-by.
-Jess had the camera in hand and I made him promise to take a picture when they held her up.
+Jesse had the camera in-hand and I made him promise to take a picture when they held her up.
 The docs had a hard time getting her out because her head was stuck under my ribs "just another tug and she will be out" they said.
-Jesse says "there she is!"
-But they didn't hold her up.
-I didn't hear her cry.
-Jesse didn't take her picture.
+All of the sudden Jesse says "there she is!"
+But they didn't hold her up, I didn't hear her cry, and Jesse didn't take her picture.
 They whisked her away into another room and I was terrified.

-A few minutes later they ask Jesse if he was ready to meet his daughter.
-I think to myself, "she's fine, thank God!"
-I remind him to take a picture of her.
-Oh I was so anxious for him to come back and tell me all about her!
+A few minutes later they asked Jesse if he was ready to meet his daughter.
+I thought to myself, "she's fine, oh thank God!"
+I reminded him to take a picture of her.
+I was so anxious for him to come back and tell me all about her!
+I had dreamed about having a daughter my whole life and it was finally coming true!
 As he disappeared behind the heavy double doors I heard a cute girlish cry.
-Ahh the tears stream down my face.
-I just heard my daughter cry.
+Hot tears streamed down my face.
+I heard my daughter cry.
 My daughter!
 I have a baby girl!
 And she's OK!